d4t4king/local-admin-scripts/README.md

 \* This module will likely need to be installed manually.
 Instructions below.

-** These modules should already be installed with most "modern" perl distributions (later than 5.10).
+\*\* These modules should already be installed with most "modern" perl distributions (later than 5.10).

+\*\*\* These module may be required, depending on the version of Email::Send::SMTP::Gmail you download.
+If you follow the instructions here, they won't (shouldn't) be needed.
+However, it appears that there is a newer version on metacpan that requires these modules.
+If you choose to use that version, you will probably need to install these modules, as well.

 ## Install required perl modules